 As a taxpayer, I have concluded citizens are more willing to pay taxes if they understand how they are calculated and to what line items of the city’s budget they go to.
 I aim to ensure the citizens of Port St Lucie are not over assessed and have a clear understanding of what their tax dollars are spent on.
 Simply put, I aim to stabilize or lower taxes if feasible and limit unduly fees passed on to our home and business owners.

-One of the many things that make our city one of the most desired places to live in the country is because we have safe neighborhoods.
-Regardless of your choice to reside in or out of a gated community, our city as a whole has affordable housing conducive to practically everyone’s budget.
-I believe a lot of this is attributed to the diverse mix of people we are able to call neighbor and the exceptional job that is done by our police department.
-I aim to ensure all of our first responders (Police, Fire, EMT, etc.) have everything that is necessary to keep our neighborhoods at-large safe.
+One of the many things that made our city one of the most desired places to live in the country is our safe neighborhoods.
+This is a direct reflection of the diverse mix of people we call neighbor and the exceptional job that is done by our police department.
+I aim to ensure all our first responders (Police, Fire, EMT, etc.) have everything that is necessary to keep our neighborhoods at-large safe as possible.
 Simply put, PSL is one of the few places a person can comfortably live, work, and enjoy leisure time, hence the mantra – “The City for All Ages.”

-Paid for by the Committee & Volunteers to Elect Chauncelor Howell
+Paid for by the Committee & Volunteers to Elect Dr. Chauncelor Howell